whatisnuclear/website/reactor-history.md

 cleanup ensued and the site is now barely noticeable as you drive through the Idaho sagebrush.

-Big Rock Point in Charlevoix, MI (critical on September 27, 1962) first conducted a 4.5 years AEC research program demonstrating [high power density cores](https://babel.hathitrust.org/cgi/pt?id=mdp.39015086420539&view=1up&seq=31) that had been tested in VBWR.
+Big Rock Point in Charlevoix, MI (critical on September 27, 1962) first conducted a 4.5-year AEC research program demonstrating [high power density cores](https://babel.hathitrust.org/cgi/pt?id=mdp.39015086420539&view=1up&seq=31) that had been tested in VBWR.
 Obtaining more power out of a volume would possibly allow smaller pressure vessels and uprates at existing plants.
 After the tests, the plant switched over